nihilor/Console/README.md

-# console-lib
+# Console
-A simple library that mimics the Console-API of modern browsers in PHP.
+Console is a simple library that mimics the Console-API of modern browsers in PHP.

 ## Installation